LETTER FROM ARCHIBALD FURRAY TO STANISLAW CULP, post-marked from Egypt (continued):

 –Right.
 Like I said, they pulled it out of their assholes.
 Nothing is easier than saying here’s the truth, but it lies beyond words.

-–It was a clergyman in the late 18th Century who first claimed that divination cards came from a holy book written by Egyptian priests, along with the claim that the Catholic Church tried to suppress them, since the cards represented too powerful an opponent.
+–It was a clergyman in the late 18th Century who first claimed that divination cards came from a holy book written by Egyptian priests, along with the claim that the Catholic Church tried to suppress them, since the cards, with their mysticism and allure, represented too powerful an opponent.
 It was a great piece of marketing on his part, a Protestant playing against a prevailing bias among his parishioners.
 But he pulled the theory out of his ass, because back then, no one could read hieroglyphics.
 It was years before they discovered the Rosetta stone.

 –Bear in mind, we’re not really talking about Tarot Cards.
 Heli0pTx Cards are something else entirely.
 There are local legends here that share similarities, but they really are a whole different thing.

 –You know how they found King Tut’s tomb?
 Using clues in the folklore.
 I was there when they found it back in ‘22.
 Drunk on my ass and listening to tall tales.
 But there were clues hidden in local lore that sounded like drug inspired fairytales.

 –While the Tarot spread all over the world, the Heli0pTx stayed put, right here.
 While the Tarot drew attention to itself, the Heli0pTx hid.